dwp/design-system/README.md

 * New changes should be tracked using issues with branches opened for each issue.
 * Once this issue is completed the branch should be merged back into the master branch.

-* There is a CI/CD pipeline setup for the repository, defined in '.gitlab-ci.yml'.
+* There is a CI/CD pipeline setup for the repository, defined in `.gitlab-ci.yml`.
 * It has 7 stages: test-code, build-feature, test-container, deploy, tag-master and release.
     * test-code - runs tests against the code.
 Two parallel jobs run, one to test node and one to lint the Dockerfile
     * build-feature - builds the Docker image, tags it with the Git commit reference and pushes it to ECR.

-There is a check in place not to create and upload the Docker image if this is the first branch pipeline run, as we want to deploy the 'master' container initially to the feature site.
+    Within this stage there is a check in place not to create and upload the Docker image if this is the first branch pipeline run, as we want to deploy the 'master' container initially to the feature site.
 Without this logic when creating a new branch another copy of the master container would be created with the same commit ref as the master image (as when creating a new branch the commit ref is the same as the ref of the last merge to master), which has the undesirable effects of creating an un-needed new container image and un-tagging the current master image.

     For each subsequent pipeline run a new container image is created and tagged with the commit ref.